 The Company relies on its stockholders to sustain its operations and settle its liabilities.
 The ability of the Company to continue as a going concern depends primarily on the financial capacity and commitment of the stockholders.
 Hence, this is of significance to our audit.
-We obtained a letter of financial support from the Parent Company and reviewed management's disclosures on actions being taken by the stockholders and underlying documents.
+We obtained a letter of financial support from the Parent Company and assessed its financial capacity, and reviewed management's disclosures on actions being taken by the stockholders and underlying documents.
 Further disclosures are included in Note 1 to the financial statements.